eslint/rfcs/designs/2019-config-simplification/README.md

 1. All `eslint.config.js` files are treated as if they have `root: true`
 1. There is no automatic merging of config files
 1. The `eslint.config.js` configuration is not serializable and objects such as functions and plugins may be added directly into configuration
-1. An `@eslint/config` utility is provided to aid with backwards compatibility
+1. An `@eslint/eslintrc` utility is provided to aid with backwards compatibility
 1. Remove the concept of environments (`env`)
 1. Remove `.eslintignore` and `--ignore-file` (no longer necessary)
 1. Remove `--rulesdir`
 1. Remove `--ext`
+1. Replace `context.parserPath` with `context.parser` (the path to the parser is no longer valid)

 ### The `eslint.config.js` File